-Looking to spend a day either beating the heat or hiding from rain?
-We’ve collected information on the following museums near you that have family-friendly happenings this summer.
+Looking to spend a day being entertained while increasing your knowledge?
+We’ve collected information on the following museums near you that have family-friendly happenings year-round.
 While they’re not all in the Garden State, you can’t beat their educational and imaginative offerings.

 American Museum of Natural History (New York)

 Known for its cultural exhibits and scientific collections, AMNH is one of the world’s preeminent museums.
 If you’ve seen “Night at the Museum” you know all about it!

 Dedicated to the preservation of New Jersey’s aviation and space heritage, the museum displays historic aircrafts, air and space artifacts, photographs, fine art and a model collection.

 The Center for Contemporary Art (Bedminster)

 The Center focuses on challenging and inspiring the community to study, experience and create visual arts.
 Check the website for children and teen art classes.

 Children’s Museum of Manhattan (New York)

 CMOM offers families the opportunity to explore cultures through unique, interactive exhibits.

 Located on the Rutgers University campus, you can explore exhibits, collections, public lectures, tours and other programs for free.
 You’ll learn all about the natural world, past and present.